fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerFirewallRule.md

 Use the *StartIpAddress* and *EndIpAddress* parameters to specify a range of IP addresses that this rule allows to connect to the ssSDS server.

-Specify the *AllowAllAzureServices* parameter to create a rule that allows azure_2 connections to the server.
+Specify the *AllowAllAzureServices* parameter to create a rule that allows Azure connections to the server.
 The rule has starting and ending IP address values of 0.0.0.0.
 If you do not specify a firewall rule name, this cmdlet assigns the default name AllowAllAzureServices.